eth-cscs/firecrest/doc/source/tutorial.rst

 FirecREST API is based on REST principles: data resources are accessed via standard HTTP requests to an API endpoint.

 Every request is made of the endpoint, the method, the headers and the body.
-The endpoint is the URL you request for, the method will be one of `GET`, `POST`, `PUT` and `DELETE` depending on the appropriate action and finally the header and the body include the necessary parameters of the call.
+The endpoint is the URL you request for, the method will be one of `GET`, `POST`, `PUT` and `DELETE` depending on the appropriate action and finally, the header and the body include the necessary parameters of the call.

 You can find all the available API calls of FirecREST in the `reference section <reference.html>`_ and here is a quick overview of the methods: